linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 author:
   name: mouhsen_ibrahim
   email: mohsen47@hotmail.co.uk
-description: 'Using Nginx as a reverse proxy'
+description: 'This guide will show you how to use nginx as a reverse proxy'
+og_description: 'This guide will show you how to use nginx as a reverse proxy.'
 keywords: ["nginx","proxy","reverse proxy"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2017-12-19
 modified: 2017-12-19
 modified_by:
   name: Linode
-title: 'Nginx Reverse Proxy'
+title: 'How to Use NGINX as a Reverse Proxy'
 contributor:
   name: Mouhsen Ibrahim
   link: https://github.com/mohsenSy